How to use People Matter survey data

 What is People Matter?

-The survey includes multiple people management and wellbeing related questions on a 5-point Likert answer scale of strongly agree to strongly disagree, with a neutral neither agree nor disagree option.
+The survey includes multiple people management and wellbeing related questions on a 5-point answer scale of strongly agree to strongly disagree, with a neutral neither agree nor disagree option.

 Altogether, it provides a key tool for measuring employee engagement and can assist in shaping people-related strategies.